TextibIe/kiwicursor/customize-page.md

 ![UnallignedCursor](https://raw.githubusercontent.com/TextibIe/kiwicursor/refs/heads/main/assets/images/unallignedcursor.png)

-The cursor above is not alligned with the mouse position, to fix this change the size, rotation, or position of the layers in your cursor, the value for the default cursor is ``{-0.35, -0.1}``, after that you should be finished with your cursor!
+The cursor above is not alligned with the mouse position, to fix this change the size, rotation, or position of the layers in your cursor, the value for the default cursor is ``{-0.35, -0.1}``, after that you should be finished with your cursor. **Make sure the cursors tip is at the center of the green dot!**

 # Create a drag object